brianlellis/Wordpress_Custom_Twig/README.md

 These scripts will bring in the latest version of Wordpress and Timber into your local environment.

 ## Start the process

-__BEFORE BEGINNING MAKE SURE YOU HAVE CREATED A DATABASE TO INSTALL WP__

 Simply navigate to the root dir of the repo and run:
 ```